fmhoward/DLRS/README.md

 ## Setup
 This package heavily utilizes the <a href='https://github.com/jamesdolezal/slideflow/tree/master/slideflow'>Slideflow repository</a>, and reading the associated <a href='https://slideflow.dev/'>extensive documentation<a> is recommended to familiarize users with the workflow used in this project.

-After downloading the associated files, the first step is to edit the datasets.json (located in the main directory of this repository) to reflect the location of where slide images are stored for the TCGA and UCMC datasets.
-The TCGA slide images can be downloaded from <a href='https://portal.gdc.cancer.gov'>https://portal.gdc.cancer.gov</a>.
-The extracted anonymized tfrecord files from the UCMC dataset are available from Zenodo.
+After downloading the github repository, the first step is to edit the datasets.json (located in the main directory of this repository) to reflect the location of where slide images are stored for the TCGA and UCMC datasets.

 Each 'dataset' within the datasets.json has four elements:
 "slides": location of the whole slide images
 "roi": location of region of interest annotations.
 We have provided our region of interest annotations from TCGA in the /roi/ directory
 "tiles": location to extract free image tiles.
 We disable this in our extract image function "tfrecords": location of tfrecords containing the extracted image tiles for slides

+The TCGA slide images can be downloaded from <a href='https://portal.gdc.cancer.gov'>https://portal.gdc.cancer.gov</a>.
+The extracted anonymized tfrecord files from the UCMC dataset, trained models, and regions of interest are available <a href='doi.org/10.5281/zenodo.7490381>from Zenodo</a>.
+The tfrecords descriptor should be updated to point to the path of the UCH_BRCA_RS dataset from this link.
+The "roi" marker should point to the appropriate folder within the ROI zip file - the ROI subfolder should be used for all TCGA models except TCGA_BRCA_NORMAL, which uses the ROI_NORM subfolder.
+The PROJECTS file from zenodo can replace the PROJECTS file from this repository to make use of pre-trained models.

 ## Slide Extraction
 Slide extraction can be performed by running the following command: